Ever since the Bellrock Lighthouse was built there has

 Roland Paxton and Mrs Jean Leslie (whose mother incidentally

-was a Stevenson), Mrs Leslie has broken ranks
+was a Stevenson), Prof. Paxton has broken ranks

 with the familys long-held stance.
 The book points

-out that her ancestor was less than fair on, not
+out that Stevenson was less than fair, not

 only whose design was ultimately accepted, but on other